Unwiring & Rewiring Your Brain: Sensitization and Hypofrontality

 Examine the simplified reward circuit to the right, or this representation.
 Notice that the circuit starts deep within the primitive brain (VTA) and runs all the way to the prefrontal cortex.
 The key point is that the VTA produces the dopamine that supplies the prefrontal cortex.
 It is believed that a decline dopamine and dopamine D2 receptors, as occurs in desensitization, adversely affect the prefrontal cortex.
 Eventually, desensitization can lead to the frontal lobe changes associated with addiction: abnormal white matter, loss of gray matter, lowered metabolism, and altered connectivity between the reward system and the prefrontal cortex.

 Reversing addiction-induced hypofrontality

 If desensitization leads to hypofrontality and weakened willpower, then restoring reward circuitry sensitivity and dopamine levels is the key to recovery.
 The quickest way to reboot is to give your brain a rest from artificial sexual stimulation—porn, porn fantasy and masturbation.
 Most guys eliminate or drastically reduce orgasms during their reboot period.

-Time heals best, but what you can do assist this proces is to exercise and meditate.
+Time heals best, but what you can do assist this process is to exercise and meditate.
 Aerobic exercise is the one thing that increases both dopamine and dopamine receptors. - which are related to hypofrontality.
 Exercise increases executive function in overweight children.
 Executive function is a term use to encapsulate the major functions of the frontal cortex, and obesity is related to hypofrontality.
 Exercise also improves ADHD symptoms while altering functioning of the frontal cortex.
 Exercise also reduces cravings and eases depression.
 One study reports that meditation increases dopamine a whopping 65%.
 Another study found far more frontal-cortex gray matter in long-term meditators.